loopsocial/react-native-firework-sdk/README.md

 # Firework React Native SDK

-Please refer to the integration guide here: https://docs.firework.tv/react-native-sdk/integration-guide
+The the integration guide is https://docs.firework.tv/react-native-sdk/integration-guide